martinm43/baseball_data/README.md

 Added historical abbreviations for teams so that the repository can take data from previous seasons.

 Added a sleep delay to the gameData.py script that tries to take in entire years so that it doesn't trip the SR rate delay.
+To Do: Test how timed wait works with other scripts.

 # baseball_data